 The Link Year program will be on K-1's campus.
-We will have a few joint activities where we may be on their campus or they may be on ours, but for the most part we will remain on our separate campuses.
+We will have a few joint activities where we may be on their campus.
 At no time, unless by group invitation, should we be in Link Year's separate areas or they in ours.